visitbethel/openshift-cartridge-plack/README.md

 # How to Use

 First, create your app with the stable release.
+(Do not use the master branch because it may be broken when I'm debugging something.)

     $ rhc create-app -a YOUR_APP_NAME -t https://raw.github.com/debug-ito/openshift-cartridge-plack/0.0.1/metadata/manifest.yml

-Do not use the master branch because it may be broken when I'm debugging something.
+Because this installs some CPAN modules in the cloud, it takes some time.
+Please be patient.

-Then, edit `app.psgi` created in `YOUR_APP_NAME` directory, commit the change and `git push` it.
+After that, `YOUR_APP_NAME` directory is created.
+Then edit `app.psgi` in `YOUR_APP_NAME` directory, commit the change and `git push` it.
 The PSGI application is executed in the cloud.

 See README.md created in `YOUR_APP_NAME` directory for further details.